adamchainz/pelican_novapost/content/merging-the-right-way.rst

 At ``C3`` (``git merge my-branch``), if tests fail, you will have to review and adapt changes you introduced.
-Since you commit the merge, it belongs to you to resolve conflicts, so you'd better the diff reflect your own work.
+Since you commit the merge, it belongs to you to resolve conflicts, so it'd be better off if the diff reflects your own work.

 ***********